SUMUH101/snail-mail/PRODUCT_BRIEF.md

 ## 2. Vision

-Snail Mail encourages slower, more intentional communication by digitally recreating the practice and anticipation of handwritten correspondence.
+Snail Mail encourages slower, more intentional communication by digitally recreating the ritual of handwriting letters.

 ## 3. Problem

-What problem exists today?

-Why is it worth solving?

-Who experiences this problem?
+There are few digital spaces designed for people who want communication itself to be a deliberate, creative activity rather than simply the fastest way to exchange information.
+Existing messaging platforms priortize efficiency over reflection, making it difficult to treat communication as a meaningful hobby or shared experience.
+This is especially true for friends, families, and long-distance couples who often want interactions that feel more personal and memorable than a quick text message or email.

-4. Solution
+## 4. Solution

 How does your product solve it?